rgolubtsov/customers-api-proto-lite-vlang-veb/README.md

 **A daemon written in V (vlang/veb), designed and intended to be run as a microservice,
 <br />implementing a special Customers API prototype with a smart yet simplified data scheme**

+**Rationale:** This project is a *direct* **[V](https://vlang.io "The V Programming Language")** port of the earlier developed **Customers API Lite microservice prototype**, written in Java using **[Spring Boot](https://spring.io/projects/spring-boot "Stand-alone Spring apps builder and runner")** framework, and tailored to be run as a microservice in a Docker container.
+The following description of the underlying architecture and logics has been taken **[from here](https://github.com/rgolubtsov/customers-api-proto-lite-spring-boot)** as is, without any modifications or adjustment.

 This repo is dedicated to develop a microservice that implements a prototype of REST API service for ordinary Customers operations like adding/retrieving a Customer to/from the database, also doing the same ops with Contacts (phone or email) which belong to a Customer account.

 :cd: